 One of the oldest buildings in downtown Aurora is home to both the Aurora Historical Society and Aurora Public Art.
 The David L. Pierce Art and History Center (lovingly known to locals as “The DLP”) at 20 E. Downer Pl. is a three-story limestone-faced structure that was restored and reopened to the public as a museum in 1996; it was renamed in honor of the former mayor in 2003.

 The third floor features rotating art exhibits.
-Hours are Wed through Sat from noon to 4 p.m.
+Open Wed. through Sat.
+Call for hours.

 If These Walls Could Talk